BillRaymond/agile-in-action-podcast-repo/_posts/2022-12-13-introducing-the-development-manager-a-scrum-master-s-best-friend.md

 Obviously, we want to have awesome teams.
 As our atomic unit is teams, so we want to grow healthy and happy teams, and we need to provide them vision, guidance and support they need.
 We also need to unlearn a lot of the traditional things and reflexes.
 So for example, we must have trust in people and we must provide room and psychological safety for people to thrive.

 **Ender Yuksel:** There is super shortly the people role, the people side of the triangle.

 ### Learning

 **Ender Yuksel:** And then comes the learning side.
 But I actually need to add that the development manager is actually line manager for a whole SCRUM team together with product owner, SCRUM master and developers.
 And then if there are also other roles, like technical writer and user experience specialists, also them.
 But it is sort of utopic and unrealistic to expect that a development manager can help all of these different roles in their growth.
 Because in the traditional teams, let's say if it was a team full of developers or full of testers, then probably the traditional manager was a former tester or a former developer who could very well help with the growth and career planning of the employees.

 **Ender Yuksel:** So now in SCRUM team, there are three different roles, three different responsibilities, therefore we also worked on a set up of learning organization.
 And learning organization is not something we invented.
-The term is coined by, I believe, Peter Senge and his book, &quot;The Fifth Discipline&quot; was a big inspiration for us.
+The term is coined by, I believe, Peter Senge and his book, "The Fifth Discipline" was a big inspiration for us.

 **Ender Yuksel:** So basically, we would like all of us to be able to acquire new knowledge, new skills all the time, so that we continue to be competitive and innovative.
 And so, all of us also worked in certain learning areas.
 So for example, if I have a product owner that I want to help, but I haven't worked as a product owner in the past, so what I'm doing, I'm talking to product management learning area and they help me and my product owner with the professional development.

 **Ender Yuksel:** There is the learning bit, and that's also very important.
 We sort of mimic SCRUM roles there, so like product owner in SCRUM, we have learning owner, which kind of decides on the learning priorities.

 ### Advertisement - Spoke and Wheel Psychological Safety Assessment